gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 - **Board**: The "backbone" of the system.
 You plug components into the board.
 The board also contains the system-level things like devices, workload, etc. It's the boards job to negotiate the connections between other components.
 - **Processor**: Processors connect to boards and have one or more *cores*
-- **Cache hiearchy**: A cache hierarchy is a set of caches that can be connected to a processor and memory system.
+- **Cache hierarchy**: A cache hierarchy is a set of caches that can be connected to a processor and memory system.
 - **Memory system**: A memory system is a set of memory controllers and memory devices that can be connected to the cache hierarchy.

 ---

 ## Quick note on relationship to gem5 models

-The C++ code in gem5 specifies *parameterized* **models** (typically refered to "SimObjects" in most gem5 literature).
+The C++ code in gem5 specifies *parameterized* **models** (typically referred to "SimObjects" in most gem5 literature).
 These models are then instantiated in the Python scripts.

 The standard library is a way to *wrap* these models in a standard API into, what we call, *components*.
-The standard library are pre-made Python script instiating these models provided by gem5.
+The standard library are pre-made Python script instantiating these models provided by gem5.

-The gem5 mode are fine grained concepst which make little sense for us to divide down further into sub-models or hardcore parameters for (for example, a _core_).
-A component works on courser grained concepts typically containing many models instatiate with sensible parameter ()  (for, example a _processor_ which contains multiple cores, how they are connected buses and eachother with all parameters set ot sensible values.
+The gem5 mode are fine grained concepts which make little sense for us to divide down further into sub-models or hardcore parameters for (for example, a *core*).
+A component works on courser grained concepts typically containing many models instantiate with sensible parameters.
+For, example a *processor* which contains multiple cores, how they are connected buses and each other with all parameters set ot sensible values.

-If you want to create a new compoent you are encouraged to *extend* (i.e., subclass) the components in the standard library or create new components.
+If you want to create a new component you are encouraged to *extend* (i.e., subclass) the components in the standard library or create new components.
 This allows you the models within the component and the value of their parameters.
 We will see some examples of this over the coming lectures.